ShadowFolk706/Binmod/README.md

 # Binmod

 Binmod is a simple language I created that isn't really a language.
-It is kinda an esoteric computer language but it limits the size of binary files stored on your computer
+It is kinda an esoteric computer language but it limits the size of binary files stored on your computer. \n

 Documentation:
 ```